-NEW YORK – John Williams, a 62-year-old chiropractor from Pennsylvania, has moved into a farmhouse with one and a half hectares of centenary olive grove on the outskirts of Senigallia, a stone’s throw from the sea, where he produces oil and fruit preserves together with his wife and two teen sons. «I arrived in the Marche on holiday and I decided to stay there – says the doctor – today I would not live anywhere else on earth».
+NEW YORK – John Williams, a 62-year-old chiropractor from Pennsylvania, wanted to retire in Italy and moved into a farmhouse with one and a half hectares of centenary olive grove on the outskirts of Senigallia, where he produces oil and fruit preserves together with his wife and two teen sons. «I arrived in the Marche on holiday and I decided to stay there – says the doctor – today I would not live anywhere else on earth».
 It could be soon an army of compatriots, after the influential bible of American retirees AARP (35.6 million subscribers) chose the Italian region among the “five earth paradises” where to live after retirement.

 The reason: “Le Marche has everything: beautiful beaches, delightful vineyards, art and architecture not to end, some of the best fish dishes of Italian cuisine and even snowy mountains where to practice winter sports”.
-If all this was not enough, says AARP journalist Barry Golson, author of Retirement without Borders and Gringos in Paradise, “The Marche have an excellent climate, a good public health system, outdoor operatic festivals and affordable prices”.
+If all this was not enough, says AARP journalist Barry Golson, author of Retirement without Borders – How to retire overseas, “The Marche have an excellent climate, a good public health system, outdoor operatic festivals and affordable prices”.

 For millions of Italian baby-boomers who have seen their savings evaporate with the Wall Street crisis, they are the smart alternative to the expensive Tuscany, “now prohibitive all the year”, and Umbria, ” similarly dear “.
 It almost seems like a spot for a new Florida.